btcpayserver/btcpayserver-doc/docs/CreateWallet.md

 Besides using an [existing wallet](https://docs.btcpayserver.org/WalletSetup/#use-an-existing-wallet) you can create a brand-new wallet within your BTCPay Server.

-If are using a [third-party host](ThirdPartyHosting.md), this option needs to be explicitly enabled by the server admin.
+If you are using a [third-party host](ThirdPartyHosting.md), this option needs to be explicitly enabled by the server admin.
 Generating a new wallet in an environment you are not sure is trustworthy, is discouraged.

 ## How to create a new wallet